-Data sources for importing CSV files
+Data sources for importing data

 Overview

-• Differentiate between record with Id=123 in System A from the record with Id=123 from System B, because their Sitefinity Insight UniqueId will be (System A, 123) and (System B, 123), respectively.
+• Differentiate between the record with Id=123 in System A from the record with Id=123 from System B, because their Sitefinity Insight UniqueId will be (System A, 123) and (System B, 123), respectively.

 • Accumulate interactions and client metadata for a specific visitor, based on its Sitefinity Insight UniqueId, without uploading Email values or explicitly mapping instructions each time.